SecureByDesign-Playbook/SecureByDesign-Playbook/assess/ProfileThreatsGuide.md

 ## Profiling Threats

-If we want to look in more detail [extract out]
+This provides some guidance to examining threats in more detail

+### Identifying Threat Actors

+[TBC] Actuals vs Categories

+### Threat Capabilities

-We can borrow from other assessments, for example the UK Military use the mnemonic COWARD (capabilities, organisation, weapons & equipment, activities, reserves and doctrine) that can provide a checklist to consider. \[From the MIRET IPB, also lists of weaons/attack types, consider tactical, theatre, strategic levels, also recruitment, finance, training, resources, influence, effectiveness, serviceability, readiness, rehearsals, precedent and our favourite servants what, when where who how and why)
+We borrow from other threat assessments, for example the UK Military use the mnemonic COWARD:

+* Capabilities,
+* Organisation
+* Weapons & equipment (software tools, skills)
+* Activities (how do they attack)
+* Reserves (how can they reinforce attack)
+* Doctrine (what are the playbooks they use)

+Tactical, theatre, strategic levels

+also recruitment, finance, training, resources, influence, effectiveness, serviceability, readiness, rehearsals, precedent

+and our favourite servants what, when where who how and why)

 For many this will be a defensive assessment, only considering Threat Actors ability to harm.
-For some this should include offense; in what ways can they be harmed or at least diverted, decoyed, trapped, disabled, etc. For this see our version of 'Centre of Gravity' analysis to identify good targets.
+For some this should include offense; in what ways can Threat Actors be harmed or at least diverted, decoyed, trapped, disabled, etc.

+### Threat Motivations

 To break that down and extend it, consider: